derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 Implemented a sliding window so that you can follow the walker as it passes the initial window.
 Also, added the fitness score and generation count to the screen.

 ##### Wednesday May 1
 Added pictures to the nodes that can be toggled (nice surprise).
 Also added an image to the background that slides with the nodes.
 Continued work on GUI and now has a distance and time counter and has a pause screen with time steps and next/previous gen options.
+Finally, I have added a start screen where users can choose to either run training or to view already completed training, and I have cleaned up the code.

 ## To Do
 - [x] Create Box2D world in world object